TRUMP SUPPORTERS

 At the beginning of April, Moraes included Elon Musk in the investigation into the digital militias and ordered a daily fine of BRL100,000 if he disobeyed any court order, such as reactivating profiles judicially blocked.

 After the measure, Musk posted on his profile that Alexandre de Moraes "has brazenly and repeatedly betrayed the constitution and the people of Brazil.
 He should resign or be impeached".
-In another post, he suggested that the minister should leave the Supreme Court: "Why does the parliament allow Alexandre the power of a brutal dictator?
+In another post, he suggested that the justice should leave the Supreme Court: "Why does the parliament allow Alexandre the power of a brutal dictator?
 They were elected, he was not.
 Throw him out," he wrote.

 In his decision, Moraes wrote that it is unacceptable for the platform to be unaware of "the criminal instrumentalization that has been carried out by the so-called digital militias in the dissemination, propagation, organization and expansion of countless illicit practices on social media platforms, especially in the very serious attack on the Democratic Rule of Law.”